tlevine/arabic-tweets/readme.md

 * JSON (perhaps in multiple different structures)
 * SQLite file?
 * I don't get what datahub.io does....
+* It's a bit small for Hadoop, but we could try [Mortar](http://www.mortardata.com/).

 We plyed the data in these ways.

-* No alteration (Just combine all 12 original files into one table.)
 * Random subset
+* Aggregate something by something?
 * Only certain columns
-* Aggregate something by something?
+* No alteration (Just combine all 12 original files into one table.)

+The first two of these plyings and maybe the third way should result in a file that works fine in Excel

-The build script is intended to be run on Ubuntu on a Linode.
+The build script is intended to be run on Ubuntu on a Linode or EC2.